microsoft/BackwardCompatibilityML/README.md

 To demo the widget, open the notebook `compatibility-analysis.ipynb`.

+# MLflow
+Compatibility sweeps are automatically logged with [MLflow](https://mlflow.org/).
+MLflow runs are logged in a folder named `mlruns` in the same directory as the notebook.
+To view the MLflow dashboard, start the MLflow server by running `mlflow server --port 5200 --backend-store-uri ./mlruns`.
+Then, open the MLflow UI in your browser by navigating to `localhost:5200`.

 # Tests

 To run tests, make sure that you are in the project root folder and do: